barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Of course, given a measurements file that actually contains such long names, the new branch during comparison will no longer be perfectly predictable and might even make it slower than always using the standard slice comparison.

-The real performance issue with being more complaint appears in `read_line`: In order to find the length of the station name, I have to go back to `memchr` since the `;` is no longer guaranteed to be in the first 33 bytes of the line.
+The real performance issue with being more complaint appears in `read_line`: In order to find the length of the station name, I have to went back to `memchr` since the `;` is no longer guaranteed to be in the first 33 bytes of the line.
 After `memchr` finds the end of the station name, I can still use a SIMD solution for the measurement, since those are always short enough, And this time I can even use 128 bit registers instead of 256.
 So the new `read_line` looks like this:
 ```rust